tinymce/tinymce-docs/rtc/configuration.md

 ## `rtc_encryption_provider`

-The RTC plugin requires a generated key encrypt messages for end-to-end encryption.
+The RTC plugin requires a generated key to encrypt messages for end-to-end encryption.
 This key not sent to the {{site.cloudname}}, preventing the {{site.productname}} RTC service from reading the editor content.
-The encryption key is used by the user's browser to encrypted and decrypted the editor content between users.
+The encryption key is used by the user's browser to encrypt and decrypt the editor content between users.

 To generate a unique encryption key, create a function that accepts the following arguments:
 * The document ID